souravdas142/dotfiles/scripts/Ubuntu/README.md

 ###### &nbsp;&nbsp;Description :
 <p>
-			&nbsp;&nbsp;&nbsp;This script check whether Ubuntu 20.04 is released or not, if released,then it show you a notification with <br /> &nbsp;&nbsp;&nbsp;download button, if you select "Download", script redirect you to your default browser and automatically <br />&nbsp;&nbsp;&nbsp;start download "Ubuntu 20.04" (For Mobile-phones : clicking on "Download" option, will let you directly<br/>&nbsp;&nbsp;&nbsp; download with your default download manager). <br />&nbsp;&nbsp;&nbsp;
+			&nbsp;&nbsp;&nbsp;This script check whether Ubuntu 20.04 is released or not, if released,then it show you a notification with <br /> &nbsp;&nbsp;&nbsp;download button, if you select "Download", script redirect you to your default browser and automatically <br />&nbsp;&nbsp;&nbsp;start download "Ubuntu 20.04" (For Mobile-phones : clicking on "Download" option, will let you directly<br/>&nbsp;&nbsp; download with your default download manager).
+Script can be used from any distro.
+Suppose you want to<br/>&nbsp;&nbsp; come back to Ubuntu 20.04 as soon as it will be released or you want to  fresh install upon release or you<br/>&nbsp;&nbsp;&nbsp;want to test the latest release Then the script is for you.
+The script is far different from `do-release-upgrade`.<br/>&nbsp;&nbsp; So `do-release-upgrade` lacks of feature being checked on every minutes or seconds, but script can do. <br />&nbsp;&nbsp;Another thing, How can you run `do-release-upgrade` if you are in another distro.<br/>

 </p>

 ###### &nbsp;&nbsp;&nbsp;Usage